dart-archive/www.dartlang.org/README.md

 * Ensure you have Ruby 1.9.3.
   * You can use **brew** (if you're on a Mac), but it installs Ruby 2 by default.
+	* You probably want to use RVM to manage Ruby versions.
+[Here are some instructions for setting up RVM on Mac](http://net.tutsplus.com/tutorials/ruby/how-to-install-ruby-on-a-mac/).
 * Ensure you have Python 2.7.
   * On a Mac?
 You might want the binary install of Python at http://www.python.org/download/releases/2.7.3/
 * Open a new Terminal.
 * Run `sudo gem install bundler`.
 * Run `sudo bundle install` from the root of your dartlang project.
 * Run `sudo gem install jekyll`?
+* Run 'sudo gem install kramdown'
 * Download and install the App Engine launcher: https://developers.google.com/appengine/downloads
   * Tell App Engine to use Python 2.7 if it's not.
     * It will say, in the log "you're using 2.6".